Leach Highway: Welshpool Road interchange

 In 2021, construction on site has started, continuing into 2023.
 The initial plan was to construct an overpass of Leach Highway over Welshpool Road, with a roundabout-interchange constructed below the overpass.
 It also included upgrading the bridge over the railway line leading to Armadale and also improving pedestrian access via sidewalks.
 Currently, the overpass has been constructed and more minor modifications will continue into 2023.
-Antony Albanese then came to win the federal election in 2022, but construction already commenced in 2021.

 Major interchanges and exits

-As Leach Highway is not limited access, a large number of the roads that Leach Highway are connected to are not controlled.
+Most of Leach Highway west of Manning Road is not limited access, meaning a large number of the roads that Leach Highway are connected to are not controlled.
 Major intersections are at-grade and controlled.
-Exceptions are the Albany Highway, Orrong Road and Abernethy Road, which are grade separated in favour of Leach Highway.
-The first two are diamond interchanges, while the latter is a single-point urban interchange (SPUI).
+East of Manning Road sees Leach Highway become more expressway-standard, however, and Albany Highway, Welshpool Road, Orrong Road, and Abernethy Road are all grade separated interchanges in favour of Leach Highway.
 Although also grade-separated, the Centenary Avenue interchange is controlled by traffic lights on the westbound side of the highway.